 It’s easy to see why senior management would support this objective, and have many opinions on what to do!
 But, to get started, you could ask management to endorse the initial objectives and activities of the program, for example:

 “The growth of privacy legislation around the world is creating heightened financial and reputational risks associated with the collection and use of personal data.
 Thus, the critical objective of the Defensible Disposal Project will be risk reduction: reducing the stores of personal data that the company retains, which would most likely be subject to regulator or consumer challenges.

 The largest concentration of personal data is in our consumer banking business and the initial focus of the project will be on improving information governance in that division to support Defensible Disposal.
 We believe the greatest risk lies in the retail consumer clients’ reaction to the collection of information in the context of new product marketing and onboarding.

-The key to success will be Regulatory Technology (RegTech), which provides and interprets regulatory intelligence, and privacy program management.
+The key to success will be RegTech, which provides Automated Regulatory Intelligence (ARI) alongside privacy program management.
 With the first, we will establish the set of requirements we are subject to in the multiple jurisdictions in which we operate, and we will gain insight into the remedial actions we need to take to ensure governance.
 With the second, we will create a suitable knowledge base of our data.
 These are the prerequisites for proposing a disposal plan.”

 Obviously, establishing these high-level parameters will require initial background work, to understand the concerns of senior management and formulate a meaningful assessment of the organization’s current state.